protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_

 #### Dependencies/prerequisites
 <!--List any other projects that are dependencies/prerequisites for this project that is being pitched.-->
 Documentation of any feature/interop method that doesn't yet exist is blocked by implementation of that same feature/method.
-However, there's plenty of content to unlock and present immediately, so we can take the work in chunks, tackling more conceptual and well-cemented pieces now and creating tutorials on IPFS & Filecoin interop when we're able.
+However, there's plenty of content to clarify and present immediately, so we can take the work in chunks, tackling more conceptual and well-cemented pieces now and creating tutorials on new features of IPFS & Filecoin interop when we're able.

 This project will require input from the parties most interested in messaging to unblock the written work before we get started, rather than raising flags on individual projects only as we go along.